 A Series LLC is created when the Master creates the smart contract that holds that Series' LLC Operating Agreement (the "Agreement").

-otocorp.ethcontract contains the Master LLC Operating Agreement which derives its authority to establish Series LLCs directly from the Act.
+otoco.ethcontract contains the Master LLC Operating Agreement which derives its authority to establish Series LLCs directly from the Act, e.g. in the case of Delaware:

 Pursuant to Section 18-215(b) of the Act and the Limited Liability Company Agreement of the Master LLC (the "Master LLC Agreement"), the Master LLC is authorized to establish separate members and limited liability company interests with separate and distinct rights, powers, duties, obligations, businesses and objectives (each a "Series").

-After the DAI is received, the Series LLC Operating Agremeent is signed with the public wallet address of the sender, which legally becomes the LLCs first Member.
+After the transaction confirms, typically , the Series LLC Operating Agreement is signed with the public wallet address of the sender, which legally becomes the LLCs first Member.

 The Agreement makes sure that equivalence is given to the use of a user's private key with his/her digital or wet signature.